joaodfmota/Resume/README.md

 I'm a front-end developer based in Brazil, working for a company based in Florianópolis.

-I've been working as a developer (designer/programmer) since 2015, initially creating layout for websites and a little back-end programmer and then, developing rich visual websites with focus in front-end.
+I've been working as a developer (designer/programmer) since 2015, initially creating layouts for websites and a doing some little backend code and then, developing rich visual websites with a focus in front-end using modern tools optimizing my workflow and code organization.

 - html5, cross-browser development
 - css3, sass, and styles for pre-processors ( ♥ sass )